-2016 2015
+2017 2016

-Life insurance policies (a) Loans receivable (b) Charitable remainder trust \$ 1,381 730 - \$ 1,426 706 71
+Life insurance policies (a) Loans receivable (b) \$ 1,405 607 \$ 1,381 730

-\$ 2,111 \$ 2,203
+\$ 2,012 \$ 2,111

 - (a) The Foundation is named the beneficiary for various life insurance policies for which the respective donors have agreed to pay the life insurance premiums on behalf of the Foundation.
 These policies are irrevocable and are recorded at their estimated present value of the expected ultimate benefits as determined by management using a discounted cash flow approach and valuation assumptions, including mortality and discount rate.
 Any difference between the carrying value and actual cash received upon the realization of the policy is recognized as revenue and expense in the period of receipt. - (b) Loans receivable is related to loans for properties currently occupied by senior scientists of the Agency.
 With the exception of a \$150 loan bearing interest at 4% per annum, the loans receivable are non-interest bearing and repayable over terms of maturity up to 10 years.
 The loans are initially recorded at their net present value and accreted to the ultimate loan repayment amount.